mtvbrianking/laravel-ussd/readme.md

 ### Options

-Options are like named grouped `if-elseif` statements that allow a user to navigate to a predefined path.
+Options are like named grouped `if, else-if` statements that allow a user to navigate to a predefined path.

 ```php
 $choice = readline('Choose gender [1.
 Male, 2.
 Female]: ');